 In an Age-Friendly community, public services, media, commercial services, faith communities and civil society are respectful of the diversity of the needs among citizens, including older adults, and are willing to accommodate them in all aspects of society.

-You may also find the SSM/AF SK resource LET NO ONE BE ALONE helpful.
+You may also find the SSM/Age-Friendly Saskatchewan resource LET NO ONE BE ALONE helpful.
 You may access it at this link.

 Thumbnail photo of an older woman putting a holiday card into a red envelope.
 Caption is Communication Projects.

-Letters to Isolated Older Adults: AF Moose Jaw created an email address where they receive and screen generic letters of support & encouragement, scanned pictures, etc. from the public.
+Letters to Isolated Older Adults: Age-Friendly Moose Jaw created an email address where they receive and screen generic letters of support & encouragement, scanned pictures, etc. from the public.
 Participating assisted living centers, care homes, and retirement communities then receive weekly emails with compiled content to print and post, or share with all residents as they see fit.
-For more information, contact details for AF Moose Jaw are on their Community Page on this website.
+Click here for contact details.

-Cheer-Up Boxes: In May 2022, AF Moose Jaw supported Salvation Army Moose Jaw, Community and Family Services in successful application to United Way COVID-19 Seniors Response Grant for funding to support purchase and development of Senior Care Packages and Activity Kits that were distributed by Moose Jaw Housing Authority to at-risk seniors.
-For more information, contact details for AF Moose Jaw are on their Community Page on this website.
+Cheer-Up Boxes: In May 2022, Age-Friendly Moose Jaw supported Salvation Army Moose Jaw, Community and Family Services in successful application to United Way COVID-19 Seniors Response Grant for funding to support purchase and development of Senior Care Packages and Activity Kits that were distributed by Moose Jaw Housing Authority to at-risk seniors.
+Click here for contact details.

-Greeting Cards: In 2020, AF Rosetown held a Christmas Card drive, with overwhelming support from the community, sending greetings to residents of Rose Villa, Orange Memories and Wheatland Regional Centre.
-For more information, contact details for AF Rosetown are on their Community Page on this website.
+Greeting Cards: In 2020, Age-Friendly Rosetown held a Christmas Card drive, with overwhelming support from the community, sending greetings to residents of Rose Villa, Orange Memories and Wheatland Regional Centre.
+Click here for contact details.

 Thumbnail photo of a ramp alongside five steps in the hallway of a building.
 Caption is Event Accessibility.

-Parking: Under AF Strasbourg’s guidance, specific event parking is set up for people needing to park closer to the program area.
+Parking: Under Age-Friendly Strasbourg’s guidance, specific event parking is set up for people needing to park closer to the program area.
 People help at events with elevator assists.
-For more information, contact details for AF Strasbourg are on their Community Page on this website.
+Click here for contact details.

 Thumbnail photo of older First Nations man listening to a discussion.
 Caption is First Nations/Reconciliation.

-Land Acknowledgement: AF Regina has added a Land Acknowledgement to their Community Page on the AF Saskatchewan website, and includes a Land Acknowledgement in their newsletter.
-For more information, contact details for AF Regina are on their Community Page on this website.
+Land Acknowledgement: AF Regina has added a Land Acknowledgement to their Community Page on the Age-Friendly Saskatchewan website, and includes a Land Acknowledgement in their newsletter.
+Click here for contact details.

 Thumbnail photo of five ethnically diverse older people, three men and two women, raising their hands in the air in triumph, standing behind a large sign that has the word Fundraising in the centre, and the words Give, Hope, Friendship, Inspire in the corners of the sign.
 Caption is Fundraisers.

-AF Rosetown holds fundraisers to assist local seniors-centred programs, such as the Seniors’ Centre and the Rose Villa landscaping project.
-For more information, contact details for AF Rosetown are on their Community Page on this website.
+Age-Friendly Rosetown holds fundraisers to assist local seniors-centred programs, such as the Seniors’ Centre and the Rose Villa landscaping project.
+Click here for contact details.

 Thumbnail photo of younger man presenting a large container of fruits and vegetables to an older woman at her front door.
 Caption is Isolation and Food Security.

 Partner organizations (SHA, Moose Jaw Literacy, Family Service Bureau, Community Living Division, Moose Jaw Express, Salvation Army) were called on to address isolation and food insecurity April 2020 and September 2021 which led to sustainable change as it applied to needs of seniors during the pandemic.
-For more information, contact details for AF Moose Jaw are on their Community Page on this website.
+Click here for contact details.

 Thumbnail photo of smiling older woman holding up a card that says Thank You in large letters.
 Caption is Seniors Appreciation Events.

-Toast to Seniors: Beginning in 2018, AF Rosetown partnered with Rosetown and District Health Centre to hold Toast to Seniors events, providing breakfast and/or entertainment for seniors in care homes and the seniors’ centre.
-For more information, contact details for AF Rosetown are on their Community Page on this website.
+Toast to Seniors: Beginning in 2018, Age-Friendly Rosetown partnered with Rosetown and District Health Centre to hold Toast to Seniors events, providing breakfast and/or entertainment for seniors in care homes and the seniors’ centre.
+Click here for contact details.

-Harvest Festival Royalty: To acknowledge that all seniors are community royalty, AF Rosetown partnered with the Rosetown Museum to name a King and Queen from the community seniors (and Prince and Princess from the community youth) for the annual Harvest Festival.
-For more information, contact details for AF Rosetown are on their Community Page on this website.
+Harvest Festival Royalty: To acknowledge that all seniors are community royalty, Age-Friendly Rosetown partnered with the Rosetown Museum to name a King and Queen from the community seniors (and Prince and Princess from the community youth) for the annual Harvest Festival.
+Click here for contact details.